sabrinasadik/www_threefold.io/www.threefold.io/content/tokens/benefits.md

 # Good For The Planet
 good_img = "/svg/ic-benefits-05.svg"
 good_header = "Good For The Planet"
 good_content = "The ThreeFold Token is a result of mining useful internet capacity.
-We call this farming.
+We call this Farming.
 Our blockchain is 100% energy neutral.
-The produced internet capacity uses up to 10 times less energy, it removes the need for centralized power hungry data centers."
+The produced internet capacity uses up to 10 times less energy and it removes the need for centralized power hungry datacenters."

 weight = 2
 +++
 <!-- Reliable & Secure content -->

-The ThreeFold blockchain does not suffer from the “ [Blockchain Dilemma Problem](https://www.youtube.com/watch?v=AUcO8NE6s2M)”.
-Our blockchain is fast, scalable and secure at the same time, which is to date not possible with other blockchain technologies.
-This is a major breakthrough
+The ThreeFold blockchain does not suffer from the “[Blockchain Dilemma Problem](https://www.youtube.com/watch?v=AUcO8NE6s2M)”.
+Our blockchain is fast, scalable and secure - all at the same time.
+This has not been possible with other blockchain technologies before.
+This is a major breakthrough.